Catalogue of available system extensions

 Using this extension point you can send messages to Twitter, ICQ, Jabber, if necessary.

-Creating custom events in calendar
+Creating custom events in the calendar

 Displaying additional information on the header of an object